Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The primary peering point is the Kazakhstan Traffic Exchange (KAZ-IX).
-This IXP is critical for keeping local traffic within the country, reducing latency for domestic users and lowering transit costs for service providers.
+Internet Exchange Points (IXPs) The Kazakhstan Traffic Exchange (KAZ-IX) is the primary peering point in the country.
+Its presence in Almaty improves local traffic routing, reduces latency for domestic users, and lowers transit costs for service providers.

-Bare Metal Bare metal server options are available in Almaty, often through regional providers.
-Global providers like Leaseweb can also service custom requirements in the market, offering dedicated infrastructure for performance-sensitive applications.
+Bare Metal Bare metal server options are available in Almaty, offering dedicated compute for performance-sensitive applications.
+Providers such as Hivelocity and Leaseweb can service deployments in the region.

 Power Analysis

-Average Cost Of Power The industrial electricity rate is approximately $0.04/kWh, as of December 2024.
-This extremely competitive power cost substantially reduces operational expenditures, making it highly attractive for high-density computing and large-scale deployments.
-The grid is approximately 70% coal-fired.
+Average Cost Of Power The average industrial electricity price in Almaty is approximately $0.04/kWh, as of December 2024.
+This extremely competitive rate provides a significant operational cost advantage, particularly for high-density computing and storage deployments.
+The grid is primarily powered by coal (~70%) and natural gas (~15%).

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts As the financial capital of Kazakhstan, data centers in Almaty are positioned to serve the country's banking, securities, and media industries with low latency.
-This proximity is essential for transaction processing, content distribution, and other time-sensitive services.
+Proximity To Key Business Districts As the financial and commercial capital of Kazakhstan, Almaty’s data centers are strategically located to serve the country's banking, logistics, and energy sectors.
+This proximity minimizes latency for mission-critical financial and enterprise applications.

 Natural Disaster Risk